FanCentro: Lamborghini Giveaway

-In June 2019, FanCentro sponsored a Lamborghini URUS in the Gumball 3000 charity race, from Mykonos to Ibiza.
-The Lamborghini was covered in a colored duct tape matching the style and colors of FanCentro brand, as part of a collaboration with Miami's Black Tape Project.
+In June 2019, FanCentro sponsored a Lamborghini Urus in the Gumball 3000 charity race, from Mykonos to Ibiza.
+The Lamborghini was covered in a colored tape matching the style and colors of FanCentro brand, as part of a collaboration with Miami's Black Tape Project.

-FanCentro simultaneously announced a promotional giveaway for the Lamborghini URUS to a model on its platform.
+FanCentro simultaneously announced a promotional giveaway for the Lamborghini to a model on its platform.
 Each $69 earned by a model on the platform would result in one raffle ticket.
 On October 12, FanCentro conducted a raffle hosted by porn star Riley Reid in Los Angeles.
 Porn star Lela Star won the car.